 This is a modified Homemade Keto Crackers recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 Enjoy these tasty homemade keto crackers!

 Homemade Keto Crackers

 Yield 8 Servings

 - ½ cup of sesame seeds

 - ½ tsp of garlic powder

 Step #1: Turn the oven on and preheat it to 350 degrees